 When focusing on zero touch automation, orchestration and automated network deployment are in the landscape.
-For maximizing efficiency of this process, an IP address management (IPAM) solution is a key component that will ensure coherence of this automation, provide error-free configuration and bring significant administration savings.
+For maximizing the efficiency of this process, an IP address management (IPAM) solution is a key component that will ensure coherence of this automation, provide error-free configuration and bring significant administration savings.
 This is why EfficientIP offers Cisco DNA customers strong integration on automatic IP address provisioning for access networks.

 What is Cisco DNA?